aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 like it could be a built-in Neovim feature.
 Let me explain.

-Fzf.vim is an amazing fuzzy finder and I used it for a long time before migrating to Neovim and Telescope.
+Fzf.vim is an amazing fuzzy finder and I used it for a long time before migrating to Telescope.
 However, it isn't really a Vim plugin, as it says itself in its README.
 It really just acts as a way of calling the fzf command-line tool from within Vim.
 The difference with Telescope is that it's essentially just running Lua functions _inside_ Neovim, and interacting with the